 Setting You Up To Succeed

-Before I start suggesting different tools you can use to achieve the goal, I want to explain the reasoning behind.
+Before I start suggesting different tools you can use to achieve the goal, I want to explain the reasoning behind them.

-To put it simply, you want to put yourself in the environment that doesn’t let you to NOT succeed with your posture.
+To put it simply, you want to put yourself in an environment that doesn’t let you do NOT succeed with your posture.

 In other words, even if you were to try slouching, the environment wouldn’t let you do that.